LaTeX-Package-Repositories/xkeyval/README.md

 This work has the LPPL maintenance status "maintained".

-This Current Maintainer of this work is Hendri Adriaens.
+This Current Maintainer of this work is Hendri Adriaens and David Carlisle.

 This work consists of the file xkeyval.dtx and derived files keyval.tex, xkvtxhdr.tex, xkeyval.sty, xkeyval.tex, xkvview.sty,